How I designed an easy diy outdoor living wall

 Today, I am sharing how I made it, why I chose the plants, and what I will do differently next year!

-Designing an outdoor living wall
+Designing an outdoor living plant wall

-How to DIY Living Plant Wall
+How to DIY A Living Plant Wall

 Choosing a space